 Batteries were first invented at the beginning of the 20th century (1900s) but weren’t widely used until about 60 years later.
 Today, batteries come in all shapes and sizes, and are used in a variety of electronics, like toys, remotes, cameras, even your game controllers.

 How do batteries work?
-When a battery is used, a special reaction happens between the chemicals in the positive end and the chemicals in the negative end of the battery.
+When a battery is used, a reaction happens between the chemicals in the positive end and the chemicals in the negative end of the battery.
 This reaction produces the energy your electronics need in order to run.

 Since batteries provide energy for so many of the things we use every day, what to do with batteries once they are dead becomes a big problem.
-When batteries are thrown out in the trash, they end up in landfills where they add to solid waste and can also leak dangerous chemicals into the environment.
+When batteries are thrown out in the trash, they end up in landfills where they add to solid waste and can also leak chemicals into the environment.
 These chemicals are not only harmful to us (humans), but to animals as well.

 Recycle your Batteries